 Action 3.1: Student Retention Effectiveness of Action: 3 - Effective Metric: Retention Rate Analysis Statement: As noted in the metric section above, our retention rate improved to 100%, which is an increase from last year's rate of 94.65%.
 Our school focuses on retention as measurement of success.
 A tiered re-engagement system is in place to identify and remove any barriers preventing our students from attending school.
 This means facilitating Attendance Intervention Meetings (AIM) and Student Retention Meetings (SRM) to re-engage our students.
 Our Student Retention Specialist works diligently to make sure the needs of our students and families are met by communicating with all of our teaching staff.
 This includes calling, texting, emailing, and conducting home visits to ensure the safety and well-being of our students and their families.
-Additionally, coordination of wraparound student and family services are initiated by a team of staff members in a Coordination of Services Team (COST) model consisting of the School Counselor, Social Work Intern, School Psychologist, Community Liaison, and Parent Engagement Liaison with direct support from our Student Retention 2025-26 Local Control and Accountability Plan for Orange County Workforce Innovation High Page 66 of 140 Specialist.
+Additionally, coordination of wrap-around student and family services are initiated by a team of staff members in a Coordination of Services Team (COST) model consisting of the School Counselor, Social Work Intern, School Psychologist, Community Liaison, and Parent Engagement Liaison with direct support from our Student Retention Specialist.
 Any and all attempts at contacting our students are to re-engage and encourage them to attend their weekly synchronous instruction appointments, as well as complete the work needed to obtain their High School diploma.